khaosdoctor/my-notes/node/node-under-the-hood.md

            1: 0x2ddf8db67544 <String[1]: y>
 ```

 So we see that position 0 is `x`.
-The `[1]` is the index of what is called "feedback vector", which contains runtime information that is used for optimizations.
+The `[1]` is the index of what is called "feedback vector", which contains runtime information that is used for optimisations.

 **Star r0**